piskuliche/ligandparam/docs/source/documentation_pages/examples/02_FreeLigand.rst

 This example demonstrates how to use the FreeLigand class to perform a multi-state RESP calculation.

-The key difference between this and :doc:`01_LazyLigand` is that this example uses the :class:`ligandparam.stages.resp.StageMultiRespFit` stage to perform a multi-state RESP calculation after performing gaussian rotations using :class:`ligandparam.stages.gaussian.StageGaussianRotation`.
+The key difference between this and :doc:`01_LazyLigand` is that this example uses the gaussian rotation calculations to calculate many resp calcualtions over a wide-range of rotations.
 These types of rotations ared useful for ensuring that the choice of grid points in the RESP calculation is not biased by the initial orientation of the molecule.

 Learning Outcomes: